Weight gain during pregnancy: what to check?

 What is the month of pregnancy when you gain the most weight?

-When does weight gain start during pregnancy?
+When does weight gain begin during pregnancy?

 The onset of weight gain during pregnancy varies from one woman to another, but generally speaking, the first "real" kilos arrive from the 3rd or 4th month of pregnancy.

-How to stop weight gain during pregnancy?
+How can I stop weight gain during pregnancy?

 More articles